lauraspberry/python/README.md

 3. plan out schedule + times to work
 4. work on projects! :)

-note: pong.py and hangman.py work!
+note: pong.py and hangman.py work! yay

 8/7/20 - learned what modules and importing them and pypi are yesterday.